SupCS/linksforryan/README.md

 # mylinks

-This is simply a website with links to my social networks.
+This is simply a website with links to different social networks for youtube bloger.
 Particles and parallax effect are used here